Plant microbiome: Overview

 The study of the association of plants with microorganisms precedes that of the animal and human microbiomes, notably the roles of microbes in nitrogen and phosphorus uptake.
 The most notable examples are plant root-arbuscular mycorrhizal (AM) and legume-rhizobial symbioses, both of which greatly influence the ability of roots to uptake various nutrients from the soil.
 Some of these microbes cannot survive in the absence of the plant host (obligate symbionts include viruses and some bacteria and fungi), which provides space, oxygen, proteins, and carbohydrates to the microorganisms.
 The association of AM fungi with plants has been known since 1842, and over 80% of land plants are found associated with them.
 It is thought AM fungi helped in the domestication of plants.

 Traditionally, plant-microbe interaction studies have been confined to culturable microbes.
-The numerous microbes that couldn't be cultured have remained uninvestigated, so knowledge of their roles is largely unknown.
+The numerous microbes that could not be cultured have remained uninvestigated, so knowledge of their roles is largely unknown.
 The possibilities of unraveling the types and outcomes of these plant-microbe interactions has generated considerable interest among ecologists, evolutionary biologists, plant biologists, and agronomists.
 Recent developments in multiomics and the establishment of large collections of microorganisms have dramatically increased knowledge of the plant microbiome composition and diversity.
 The sequencing of marker genes of entire microbial communities, referred to as metagenomics, sheds light on the phylogenetic diversity of the microbiomes of plants.
 It also adds to the knowledge of the major biotic and abiotic factors responsible for shaping plant microbiome community assemblages.

 The composition of microbial communities associated with different plant species is correlated with the phylogenetic distance between the plant species, that is, closely related plant species tend to have more alike microbial communities than distant species.
+The composition of these microbiomes is dynamic and can be modulated by the environment and by climatic conditions.
 The focus of plant microbiome studies has been directed at model plants, such as Arabidopsis thaliana, as well as important economic crop species including barley (Hordeum vulgare), corn (Zea mays), rice (Oryza sativa), soybean (Glycine max), wheat (Triticum aestivum), whereas less attention has been given to fruit crops and tree species.